smxi/acxi/README.txt

 * SHN -> FLAC conversion requires the codec 'shorten' and ffmpeg.

+* checksum generation requires metaflac and md5sum (or a comparable md5 generating command line utility).

 In theory, acxi 3.x should run on Windows and Macs, but I have not tested that, but as long as the source/destination directory paths and the application/configuration paths are correct, it should 'just work'.